cms-opendata-workshop/workshop2023-lesson-dataset-scouting/_episodes/06-hands-on-activity.md

 > Select the CMS *collision* data for 2015.
 Select only the MINIAOD data.
 Do you remember what the MINIAOD data are?
 >
 > Choose one dataset and identify different triggers that were used to direct events in this dataset.
 What do you think they are triggering on?
+>
+> *If you are unfamilar with what triggers are, check out [the "Introduction" from a previous workshop](https://cms-opendata-workshop.github.io/workshop2022-lesson-trigger/).*
 {: .challenge}

 > ## Let's review!